 If you are a large group, please schedule your visit with us in advance.
 Weekends fill up quickly, so book your spot ASAP.
 If you are a small group, you do not need to schedule your visit unless you are camping.
 Everyone is welcome!
 Contact IBOvisitors@gmail.com with any questions

-2017 registration is open.
+2018 registration will open in late summer.
 Click here to learn more.

 Our main research site is located at Lucky Peak, the southernmost peak on the Boise Ridge.
 The Lucky Peak station is open daily to the public during migration

 Planning a visit to Lucky Peak?
 Here’s what you need to know:

 From the intersection of Hwy 21 and I-84:, take Hwy 21 North (towards Idaho City).
 About 3 miles past the top of Lucky Peak Dam, turn left onto Highland Valley Road (about 3/4 mile before you get to The Hilltop Cafe) and follow this for a total of about 6 miles to our site in the trees just below the radio tower.
 There are “Bird Observatory” signs at every important intersection.
 As you approach the peak, there is a gate.
 Park in the flat area to the right (beside the outhouse) and walk thru the gate and down the road for about 200 meters to our site in the trees.

 Note:Although the road is better than in some years, you still need 4WD/AWD higher-clearance vehicles.
 Taking 2WD vehicles on the road will tear the road up and make it worse!
 For those without a transportation option, the Golden Eagle Audubon Society also visits Lucky Peak a few times each season and provides carpooling opportunities for those without 4WD.
 Visit the GEAS website for their field trip information.